-LONDON — European stock markets were down in midmorning trading on Friday, with the DAX in Frankfurt the only market to make a modest gain.
+LONDON — European stock markets were uneven in mid-morning trading on Monday, with the FTSE MIB in Milan gaining the most ground.

 The Italian market was up 0.4 percent to 23,583.92, followed by the CAC 40 in Paris, 0.3 percent to 5,020.64.

 The FTSE 100 in London, meanwhile, was down 0.1 percent to 6,981.10, while the DAX in Frankfurt was broadly flat at 11,414.61.

 The euro traded at $1.10, while the pound fetched $1.53 and the Swiss franc equaled $1.06 at 11:10 a.m.
 CET.